-El Dorado County Public Housing Authority is a Public Housing Agency in Placerville, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+El Dorado County Public Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 El Dorado County Public Housing Authority serves El Dorado County.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.